 Generally, federal employee and veteran benefits payable are recorded during the time employee services are rendered.
-The related liabilities for defined benefit pension plans, veterans' compensation, burial, education and training benefits, postretirement health benefits, and post-retirement life insurance benefits, are recorded at estimated present value of future benefits, less any estimated present value of future normal cost contributions.
-Normal cost is the portion of the actuarial present value of projected benefits allocated as an expense for employee services rendered in the current year.
+The related liabilities for defined benefit pension plans, veterans' compensation, burial, education and training benefits, post-retirement health benefits, and life insurance benefits, are recorded at estimated PV of future benefits, less any estimated PV of future normal cost contributions.
+Normal cost is the portion of the actuarial PV of projected benefits allocated as an expense for employee services rendered in the current year.
 Actuarial gains and losses (as well as prior service cost, if any) are recognized immediately in the year they occur without amortization.